 Overhead Transparency Projector (OHP)

-A third OHP can be requested if you wish to use the central projection screen and there is also a digital document camera/visualiser available (pictured), which can be used to display transparencies, documents and small objects.
+A second OHP can be requested if you wish to use the central projection screen and there is also a digital document camera/visualiser available (pictured), which can be used to display transparencies, documents and small objects.

 Presenters are asked to use a radio microphone for sound reinforcement and recording purposes.
 The room is also equipped with an Inductive Loop system for the hard of hearing.